Supervised Classification Using Sparse Fisher's LDA: Application to DNA Methylation Data

 \begin{enumerate} \item Choose the first two subtypes. \item Cluster the features based on the differences between the two subtypes. \item Perform discriminant analysis on clusters using only two selected subtypes. \item Determine which original features correspond to selected clusters and eliminate them from the feature set. \item Merge two subtypes into one and add one subtype from the remaining ones. \item Repeat from Step 2 until the final subtype is added. \end{enumerate}

 The resulting scores for the ERASMUS data are displayed in Figure \ref{fig:ERASMUS}.
 The resulting scores for the ECOG data plotted on the same coordinates are in Figure \ref{fig:ECOG}.
 The scores are based on 5, 5 and 7 clusters correspondingly (72, 61 and 104 original features).
-Symbols "1" and "2" correspond to subtypes known in both datasets (t.8.21 and inv.16).
-The figure indicates strong agreement between the ERASMUS and the ECOG datasets in terms of subtype classification.
+Symbols ``1'' and ``2'' correspond to subtypes known in both datasets (t.8.21 and inv.16).
+The figures indicate strong agreement between the ERASMUS and the ECOG datasets in terms of subtype classification.

-DNA methylation data sets from the ERASMUS and ECOG studies are available in GEO, http://www.ncbi.nlm.nih.gov/geo/, with access number GSE18700 for ERASMUS.
-The number for ECOG is pending.